 The transferability of credits you earn at Design's School of Cosmetology is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the certificate you earn at Design's School of Cosmetology is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate that you earn at this institution are not accepted at the institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Design's School of Cosmetology to determine if you certificate will transfer